fl9mdasif/lafz-manufacturer-client/README.md

 ## A manufacturer website was recently developed by me.
 The project was based on mern stack technology, firebase for authentication tailwind css for style.

-* Cosmetics manufacturer website with user Login & Registration (EmailPass & gmail) Authentication.
+* Cosmetics manufacturer website
+* User Login & Registration with (Email+Pass && gmail) Authentication.
+* Private route for product details and buy product
 * Admin dashboard for add product, manage products, manage orders, manage users.
 Admin login:(admin001@gmail.com pass: ********)
 * User dashboard for my orders, add review, my profile
-* Private route for product details and buy product

 ## `Technologies` are being used